-Traditional Bolivian clothing is something I find very beautiful while we traveled in Bolivia.
+Traditional Bolivian clothing is something I find very beautiful while we traveled to Bolivia.
 People in Bolivia are very traditional, they are very authentic and when I saw their attire I said to myself: “I want to try it.”
-The Andean women of indigenous descent are more traditional than in other South American countries and most of the woman still wear their unique fashion: A skirt called pollera, a poncho and the classic bowler hat which looks really classy.
+The Andean women of indigenous descent are more traditional than in other South American countries and most of the women still wear their unique fashion: A skirt called pollera, a poncho and the classic bowler hat which looks really classy.
 The pollera skirt is a symbol of pride for indigenous people and part of their culture.

 OUR CULTURAL EXPERIENCE